7angel4/weighted-skip-conn/README.md

 # Weighted Skip Connections

-This project explores the use of Weighted Skip Connections in graph neural networks (GNNs).
+This project explores the use of Weighted Skip Connections in graph neural networks (GNNs), as introduced in the submitted paper for the MT2024-25 Graph Representation Learning Exam.

-The original experiments are conducted in `jupyter notebook`, but a CLI is provided here for audience to interact with the implemented models.
+This repository contains the model implementations, the original experiments conducted in `jupyter notebook`, plus a CLI for users to interact with the implemented models.
-Users may customise various parameters for model training and testing.
+The CLI allows users to customise various parameters for model training and testing.

 ## Installation